The Bialetti Brikka is the upgrade on the classic Bialetti Moka Express.

 Let’s face it the Moka needed an upgrade.
 Although crema was only produced by espresso machines in the 40’s after Gaggia invented his pressure release based espresso machine, we have come to expect it.
 And this is what the Bialetti Brikka achieves, with a little work.
 Use it properly and it produces crema bubbles on top of the espresso.

-We have tasted both the Moka and Brikka brew and it is indeed an improvement.
+We have tasted coffee brewed on both the Moka and Brikka brew and it is indeed an improvement.

 While there is a 2 and 4 cup, our favourite is the 2 cup.
 However some may find the 80g of resulting brew a little too small, and may prefer the 4 cup which produces around 160g of brew (from between 26-30g of coffee grinds)